ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 Document types is the list of Documents a country will configure for the users to give during registrations.

 #### A. View Document Types
 The Global Admin can view list of all the available Document Types on the Admin UI portal.
 The portal shows both activated or deactivated Document Types.
 The list view screen follows the templatized approach as described in [Section 6.2](#62-view-master-data-for-each-table).
+The Admin can filter the list of Document Types based on Document Name(Search box) and Status (Drop-down).

 #### B. Create/Update Document Types
 Using the portal, the Global Admin can create the document type providing the Document name and description if applicable.